twinfoundation/attestation/packages/attestation-models/docs/reference/interfaces/IAttestationComponent.md

 • **holderIdentity**: `string`

-The holder identity of the attestation.

-• **holderAddress**: `string`

-The new controller address of the attestation belonging to the holder.
+The identity to transfer the attestation to.

 • **identity?**: `string`